sei-international/NemoMod.jl/README.md

 # Contributing to }nemo

-We're in the process of preparing guidelines for community contributions to nemo~.
+We're in the process of preparing guidelines for community contributions to }nemo.
 For now, if you'd like to contribute, please contact [Jason Veysey](https://www.sei.org/people/jason-veysey/).

 # Licensing and attribution

-nemo~'s Julia code is made available under the Apache License, Version 2.0.
+}nemo's Julia code is made available under the Apache License, Version 2.0.
 See [LICENSE.md](LICENSE.md) for details, including attribution requirements and limitations on use.

 The initial versions of }nemo were informed by version 2017_11_08 of the [Open Source Energy Modelling System (OSeMOSYS)](OSeMOSYS), which was also released under the Apache License, Version 2.0.